Brothers in arms: Iraqi armed groups grow as Islamic State shrinks

 Ramzy Mardini, a fellow at the Atlantic Council think tank, said turning to armed forces, particularly militias, was inevitable in an atmosphere where local communities fear for their own safety.

-"Not only has the war further militarised Iraqi society, but there appears to be no pressure from the top or willingness from below to disarm, demobilise, and reintegrate the militias that now occupy the diverse and former insurgent landscape," he said.
+"Not only has the war further militarized Iraqi society, but there appears to be no pressure from the top or willingness from below to disarm, demobilize, and reintegrate the militias that now occupy the diverse and former insurgent landscape," he said.

 As Iraqi government forces have moved deeper into Mosul city, the areas around it have increasingly come under the control of the expanding Hashid, who fly their flags at checkpoints and have set up offices in nearby towns.